AbdulkadirAkbel/ops3-g03/deelopdracht02/Aantekeningen-boek-abdulkadir.md

     return $newPass
     }

-own script made in Projecten2 last year (creates also OU's en puts the users in the correct OU) (from a csv file):
+own script made in Projecten2 last year (creates also OU's and puts the users in the correct OU) (from a csv file):

 	Import-Module ActiveDirectory